Machine learning applications for the study of AGN physical properties using photometric observations: Data

-X-ray band observations are some of the most effective to identify AGN: emission is believed to come from above the accretion disk, from where photon scatter onto the hot corona gas and emit X-rays via inverse Compton.
-Although binary systems such as accreting neutron stars and stellar-mass black holes are also X-ray emitters, AGN are in general an order of magnitude more luminous ($L_{\rm X} > 10^{42}$ erg s$^{-1}$) \citep{hickox_obscured_2018}.
+X-ray band observations are some of the most effective data samples for identifying AGNs: emission is believed to come from above the accretion disk; from there, photon scatter onto the hot corona gas and emit X-rays via inverse Compton.
+Although binary systems such as accreting neutron stars and stellar-mass black holes are also X-ray emitters, AGNs are generally more luminous by an order of magnitude ($L_{\rm X} > 10^{42}$ erg s$^{-1}$) \citep{hickox_obscured_2018}.

-The \textit{ROSAT} telescope \citep{trumper_rosat_1982} performed the first all-sky survey (RASS) between 1990 and 1991 in the 0.1-2.4 keV band: two catalogues, one for faint and another for bright sources were back then released \citep{voges_rosat_2000}.
-The data was reprocessed decades later, leading to a second data release, the 2RXS catalogue, comprising $\sim$\num{135000} sources \citep{boller_second_2016}. \ XMMSL2 is the second catalogue of X-ray sources found in slew data taken by the \textit{XMM-Newton} European Photon Imaging Camera pn (EPIC-pn) in 3 bands: 0.2–12 keV (B8), 0.2–2 keV (B7), and 2–12 keV (B6).
-The B8 band is the most complete and the one of interest. \ The starting point of our reconstructed catalogue building is the work of \cite{salvato_finding_2018}: \num{106573} X-ray sources from 2RXS and \num{17665} sources from XMMSL2 (with $\mid b \mid>15^{\circ}$) were cross-matched with their AllWISE \citep{wright_wide-field_2010} and \textit{Gaia} \citep{gaia_collaboration_gaia_2018} counterparts using a newly developed Bayesian algorithm to overcome the large positional uncertainties of the X-ray observations.
-Two catalogues were released: 2RXS-AllWISE and XMMSL2-AllWISE\footnote{\url{https://www.mpe.mpg.de/XraySurveys/2RXS_XMMSL2}}.
+The \textit{ROSAT} telescope \citep{trumper_rosat_1982} performed the first all-sky survey (RASS) between 1990 and 1991 in the 0.1-2.4 keV band.
+Two catalogs, one for faint and another for bright sources, were then released \citep{voges_rosat_2000}.
+The data were reprocessed decades later, leading to a second data release, the 2RXS catalog, comprising $\sim$\num{135000} sources \citep{boller_second_2016}. \ XMMSL2 is the second catalog of X-ray sources found in slew data taken by the \textit{XMM-Newton} European Photon Imaging Camera pn (EPIC-pn) in three bands: 0.2–12 keV (B8), 0.2–2 keV (B7), and 2–12 keV (B6).
+The B8 band is the most complete and the one of interest. \ The starting point of our reconstructed catalog building is the work of \cite{salvato_finding_2018}: \num{106573} X-ray sources from 2RXS and \num{17665} sources from XMMSL2 (with $\mid b \mid>15^{\circ}$) were cross-matched with their AllWISE \citep{wright_wide-field_2010} and \textit{Gaia} \citep{gaia_collaboration_gaia_2018} counterparts using a newly developed Bayesian algorithm to overcome the large positional uncertainties of the X-ray observations.
+Two catalogs were subsequently released: 2RXS-AllWISE and XMMSL2-AllWISE\footnote{\url{https://www.mpe.mpg.de/XraySurveys/2RXS_XMMSL2}}.

-In order to combine the two X-ray datasets, several steps must be taken, to match the different response functions and detection range of the instruments.
-We first convert the ROSAT fluxes from the original 0.1-2.4 keV into the classical soft X-ray band 0.5-2 keV \citep{dwelly_spiders_2017}:
+To combine the two X-ray datasets, several steps must be taken to match the different response functions and detection range of the instruments.
+We first converted the ROSAT fluxes from the original 0.1-2.4 keV into the classical soft X-ray band 0.5-2 keV \citep{dwelly_spiders_2017} as follows:

 where $\Gamma$ = 1.7 for 2RXS sources.